chagaz/SamSpecCoEN/README.md

 Task list
 =========
-- [ ] Validate the different weights of computing edge weights (i.e. ensure they do what they're supposed to) in CoExpressionNetwork.py
+- [x] Validate the different weights of computing edge weights (i.e. ensure they do what they're supposed to) in CoExpressionNetwork.py
 - [ ] Compare the performance of the l1-regularized subtype-stratified cross-validation using the various edge weights as features to that of using directly the gene expression levels as features.
-- [ ] Propose new weights of computing edge weights.
+- [ ] Propose new ways of computing edge weights.
-- [ ] Implement the `--enet` option with [spams](http://spams-devel.gforge.inria.fr/) or [L1L2py](https://pypi.python.org/pypi/L1L2Py/1.0.5).
+- [x] Implement the `--enet` option with [spams](http://spams-devel.gforge.inria.fr/) or [L1L2py](https://pypi.python.org/pypi/L1L2Py/1.0.5).